Biomedical/Bedside/ICU Device Integration

 - Anonymization or De-Identification for research patient data

-- Vital Signs mobile devices feed patient data to the EMR and a senior RN can review results before they are attached to the patients’ charts.
+- Vital Signs mobile devices feed patient data real time to the EMR and a senior RN can review results before they are documented on the patients’ charts.

 - Infusion Pumps drug/fluid delivery tracking in EMR for long term critical care.

 - Enabling medical devices, such as infusion pumps, ECG machines and Glucometers, to wirelessly send data from the ICU/system to a patient’s medical record or to a physician

 - Home care and chronic disease monitoring systems that provide patient feedback, patient monitoring and alerts (to both patients and physicians) to the EMR.

 - Capsule Technologie’ DataCaptor is a generic, third-party software + hardware suite that provides the most complete biomedical device connectivity solution available on the market.
 DataCaptor has the largest library of supported devices - more than 250 diverse bedside devices, advanced features, and easy integration with hospital information systems.